What are the company’s core businesses?

 What is the sources of funding?

 The company borrowings comes from various sources, including commercial banks, securities companies, insurance companies, asset managements, as well as public offering of debentures.

 Both short-term and long-term borrowings are the main components of the company’s financing tools, which are substantially composed of bill of exchange, promissory note, debentures, and long-term loan.
 In the first half of 2018, cost of fund accounted for 3.0%; meanwhile, the proportions of each borrowing component are stated in the chart below.

 Debt obligation of the company

 The company’s debt covenant has limited to Debt to Equity ratio lower than 10 times.
-In the first quarter of 2018, the ratio is only at 4.08 times.
+In the first half of 2018, the ratio is only at 4.24 times.

 The Company provided the allowance for doubtful accounts for credit card, circle loan and personal loan receivables which have aging less than 90 days by using the loss rate net of recovery which the Company believed that such loss rate reflects the current credit risk inherent in the portfolio.
 Moreover, the Company adjusted the historical loss experience by the information on trend and economic conditions that might have an effect on the ability to repay the debt of the debtor groups including additional economic factors to cope with the potential risks from the future economic fluctuation and the Company fully reserved for receivables which are defaulted for 90 days or more.